Calendis/Magician/README.md

 A DirectMap allowed for zero or one ins, and exactly one out.
 This is a function of a single variable y = f(x)

 ### Interactivity
-Magician currently offers limited user interactivity, defineable through IMaps.
+Magician currently offers limited user interactivity.
+Controls and Sensors defineable through Maps

 ## Usage/Examples
 Currently, Magician has basic functionality, but is not ready for general use.
 It is best used by writing a class that inherits Spell, loading it with the Spellcaster, and calling the Spell methods from the SDL loop.
 A spell consists of the Preloop, which runs once and the Loop, which runs every frame.
 The following examples are written in the Preloop.